-This meant that one could market a non-alcoholic beverage that contained alcohol, albeit in minuscule amounts.
+This meant that one could market a non-alcoholic beverage that contained alcohol – just in minuscule amounts.
 During the Prohibition Era, one could not actually label such drinks as beer.
 Today, however, a quick Google search for O’Doul’s shows that things have most definitely changed.
 With no more Volstead Act to uphold previous regulations, companies can market non-alcoholic beer despite the presence of alcohol in their product.

-Now, consider the fact that the symptoms of hyponatremia appear to the layperson quite similar to those of intoxication.
-If some college kid tried to mimic Janus’ experiment, would their friends put a stop to it?
-Or would they simply sit back and laugh at the pseudo-drunken revelry?
+Let’s compare the two circumstances: Janus consumed about half a gallon more than Strange and in two hours less.
+Viewers of Janus’s online video probably laughed when he took a break from his experiment to vomit, but it very likely saved his life.
+Another danger is that the symptoms of hyponatremia appear quite similar to those of intoxication.
+If some college kid tried to mimic Janus’ experiment, would their friends put a stop to it, or would they simply sit back and laugh thinking it was drunken revelry?

 When we drink non-alcoholic beer, we surround ourselves with reminders of our drinking history.
 Lesser triggers have pulled good men and women off the wagon in the past.
 Why take a risk on this one?

-Before naysayers run to the comment section, allow us to do them a favor by acknowledging the faults in the arguments above.
+Before naysayers run to the comment section, allow us to acknowledge the faults in the experiments above.
 First, one or two cans of non-alcoholic beer obviously won’t be enough to kill you.
 Anyone who tries an experiment like that described above clearly isn’t trying to stay sober, nor do they put too much value on their health.
 In other words, they aren’t the type of person who would read this article.
 And concerning the threat of relapse, some readers might know recovering alcoholics who drink non-alcoholic beer with no issue.
 Do such individuals prove that non-alcoholic beer poses little to no risk?
-Or are they simply rare exceptions?
+Or are they simply exceptions?

 According to some, alcoholics have good reason to drink the occasional non-alcoholic beer.
 For instance, drinking non-alcoholic beer in a social setting might minimize the risk of peer pressure.